 (She has from time to time, when things have got desperate, thought about exchanging it all for pounds, but I think she’s been disappointed by the value of her Vietnamese Dong.)

 Although this is a very lovely and thoughtful gift, it’s undermined by the fact that my approach to travel money generally is a bit backwards.
 In my head, people who order foreign currency in advance for trips are OLD PEOPLE who are just overthinking things.
-‘Look at me,’ I think to myself, ‘getting cash out at an ATM and casually paying for things abroad on my card like a pro-traveller.’
+‘Look at me,’ I think to myself, ‘getting cash out at an ATM and casually paying for things like souvenirs or fun times abroad on my card like a pro-traveller.’
 Then I get home and realise that my bank charges me a fee AND a percentage on all non-sterling transactions and I realise what a doofus I am.

 And then I forget about it until the next time I go abroad and the VERY SAME THING happens all over again.
 If I ever do think to buy foreign currency in advance then I just go into the post office because I really don’t know how it works otherwise.
 Thinking about it I really don’t know where the cocky attitude has come from as I am clearly RUBBISH at the whole thing.